How to start a bounce house business and get jumping

 A good benchmark is to bring on your first part-time employee once you consistently generate over $2,000 in monthly revenue.
 This approach keeps your labor costs from getting ahead of your income.
 It helps you scale your business in a sustainable way.

 Software like InflatableOffice or BouncyCastleNetwork helps manage staff schedules alongside your bookings.
-To rely on text messages for scheduling often leads to confusion and missed shifts.
+Relying on text messages for scheduling often leads to confusion and missed shifts.
 Using a dedicated platform prevents these mix-ups and ensures you have coverage for every event.

 Here are 3 immediate steps to take: